The Weighted Ambient Metric: Introduction

-When $m=0$, \cref{ambient-statement} recovers the Fefferman--Graham ambient space~\cite{FeffermanGraham2012}.
-When $m$ is a positive integer, the existence and uniqueness statement of \cref{ambient-statement} implies that $\cmG \times_{\cf} F^m(\mu)$ is the Fefferman--Graham ambient space of $M \times_f F^m(\mu)$.
-See \cref{obstruction-theorem} for additional properties of the weighted obstruction tensor.
+When $m=0$, Theorem~\ref{ambient-statement} recovers the Fefferman--Graham ambient space~\cite{FeffermanGraham2012}.
+When~$m$ is a positive integer, the existence and uniqueness statement of Theorem~\ref{ambient-statement} implies that $\cmG \times_{\cf} F^m(\mu)$ is the Fefferman--Graham ambient space of $M \times_f F^m(\mu)$.
+See Theorem~\ref{obstruction-theorem} for additional properties of the weighted obstruction tensor.

+We do not presently know if there is an analogue of Theorem~\ref{ambient-statement} in the case $m=\infty$.

+Further expansions involving fractional powers of $\rho$ when $d+m\notin 2\mathbb{N}$ or $\log$ terms when $d+m\in\mathbb{N}$ are also possible~(cf.~\cite{FeffermanGraham2012}).
+We have not developed this because it is unnecessary for our intended applications to the construction of local invariants.